-During our March webinar, Brent Widman—Partner at Southwestern Consulting and Elite-Level Sales and Leadership Coach—talked about time management and what’s holding you back from becoming the best version of yourself.
+During a recent webinar, Brent Widman—Partner at Southwestern Consulting and Elite-Level Sales and Leadership Coach—talked about time management and what’s holding you back from becoming the best version of yourself.
 For many people, planning is the key to breaking through that barrier and making the most of their time.
 If you’re struggling to optimize your schedule, you may be wrestling with one of these three common challenges.

 1. Not Knowing What You’re Doing Next

 If you don’t know what you’re doing next, there’s no way you’ll stay on track—in fact, there’s not even a track to begin with!
 Don’t waste time by not knowing what you’re doing next.
 Schedule daily, weekly, and monthly tasks and goals as precisely as possibly.
 For example, instead of writing “cold calling,” be specific and list the people you want to contact.

 2. Diverting Your Focus Across Too Many Activities